How to Fade Chest and Décolletage Hyperpigmentation

 - No improvement after 3-4 months of consistent home treatment

-- Deep, stubborn melasma that doesn't respond to topicals
+- Deep, stubborn melasma that does not respond to topical products

 - You want faster results and have budget for procedures